Maxwell's demon: Experimental work

 In 2007, David Leigh announced the creation of a nano-device based on the Brownian ratchet popularized by Richard Feynman.
 Leigh's device is able to drive a chemical system out of equilibrium, but it must be powered by an external source (light in this case) and therefore does not violate thermodynamics.

-Previously, researchers including Nobel Prize winner Fraser Stoddart had created ring-shaped molecules called rotaxanes which could be placed on an axle connecting two sites, A and B. Particles from either site would bump into the ring and move it from end to end.
+Previously, researchers including Nobel Prize winner Fraser Stoddart had created ring-shaped molecules called rotaxanes, which could be placed on an axle connecting two sites, A and B. Particles from either site would bump into the ring and move it from end to end.
 If a large collection of these devices were placed in a system, half of the devices had the ring at site A and half at B, at any given moment in time.

-Leigh made a minor change to the axle so that if a light is shone on the device, the center of the axle will thicken, restricting the motion of the ring.
-It keeps the ring from moving, however, only if it is at A. Over time, therefore, the rings will be bumped from B to A and get stuck there, creating an imbalance in the system.
+Leigh made a minor change to the axle so that if a light is shone on the device, the center of the axle thickens, restricting the motion of the ring.
+It keeps the ring from moving, however, only if it is at A. Over time, therefore, the rings are bumped from B to A and get stuck there, creating an imbalance in the system.
 In his experiments, Leigh was able to take a pot of "billions of these devices" from 50:50 equilibrium to a 70:30 imbalance within a few minutes.

-In 2009, Mark G. Raizen developed a laser atomic cooling technique which realizes the process Maxwell envisioned of sorting individual atoms in a gas into different containers based on their energy.
+In 2009, Mark G. Raizen developed a laser atomic cooling technique that realizes the process Maxwell envisioned of sorting individual atoms in a gas into different containers based on their energy.
 The new concept is a one-way wall for atoms or molecules that allows them to move in one direction, but not go back.
 The operation of the one-way wall relies on an irreversible atomic and molecular process of absorption of a photon at a specific wavelength, followed by spontaneous emission to a different internal state.
 The irreversible process is coupled to a conservative force created by magnetic fields and/or light.
-Raizen and collaborators proposed using the one-way wall in order to reduce the entropy of an ensemble of atoms.
+Raizen and collaborators proposed using the one-way wall to reduce the entropy of an ensemble of atoms.
 In parallel, Gonzalo Muga and Andreas Ruschhaupt independently developed a similar concept.
 Their "atom diode" was not proposed for cooling, but rather for regulating the flow of atoms.
 The Raizen Group demonstrated significant cooling of atoms with the one-way wall in a series of experiments in 2008.
 Subsequently, the operation of a one-way wall for atoms was demonstrated by Daniel Steck and collaborators later in 2008.
 Their experiment was based on the 2005 scheme for the one-way wall, and was not used for cooling.
-The cooling method realized by the Raizen Group was called "single-photon cooling", because only one photon on average is required in order to bring an atom to near-rest.
-This is in contrast to other laser cooling techniques which use the momentum of the photon and require a two-level cycling transition.
+The cooling method realized by the Raizen Group was called "single-photon cooling", because only one photon on average is required to bring an atom to near-rest.
+This is in contrast to other laser cooling techniques that use the momentum of the photon and require a two-level cycling transition.